effectfully-ou/sketches/mineunifier/README.md

 instance answer ~ 'N p => Reveal answer ('N p)
 ```

 Note how we don't match on `p` iteratively in this instance to conceal `answer` until all of `p` is known replicating the previously described logic of `Reveal`.
-Instead we specify that as long as it's known that the content of a cell is some `'N p`, it's fine to look up into the `answer` to get the value of `p` if it's not known and check it if it's known.
+Instead we specify that as long as it's known that the content of a cell is some `'N p`, it's fine to look up into the `answer` to get the value of `p` if it's not known (and check it if it's known).

 Finally, when you play some regular version of Minesweeper, you're given an exact number of mines to allocate on the board, so we need to replicate this functionality too.
 Counting the number of mines is trivial: